vishesh-verma/flickr-using-django/README.txt

           In order to make it work for other methods we just need to write handler for that. this does not changes the architecture of it.

-Last Note- please do contact me for any doubts or queries this project is completely functional
-           in my local machine.